 It is used for mathematical operations which result in 32-bit signed integers.
-With Long Math block "addition", "subtraction", "multiplication", "division", "logic AND", "logic OR", "logic XOR", "shift left", "shift right", "checkBit", "LeftShiftCheckFirst", "RightShiftCheckFirst", "LeftShiftCheckLast", "RightShiftCheckLast", "absolute value", "bit compare", "mod", "bit replace", "get", "low limit", "high limit", "merge A-B", "WORD to signed" and "set" operations can be performed.
+With Long Math block "addition", "subtraction", "multiplication", "division", "logic AND", "logic OR", "logic XOR", "shift left", "shift right", "checkBit", "LeftShiftCheckFirst", "RightShiftCheckFirst", "LeftShiftCheckLast", "RightShiftCheckLast", "get", "low limit", "high limit", "merge A-B", "WORD to signed" and "set" operations can be performed.